-- 1.23 Within Lancaster District there are eight such designated sites within its boundary, with a further eight sites within a 20km radius of the district boundary. - 1.24 Initial screening of the Local Plan was undertaken by independent consultants Arcadis.
+- 1.22 Within Lancaster District there are eight such designated sites within its boundary, with a further eight sites within a 20km radius of the district boundary. - 1.23 Initial screening of the Local Plan was undertaken by independent consultants Arcadis.
 This identified the likely impacts on International sites of the plan, either alone or in combination with other projects or plans, and considered whether these impacts may have a significant effect on the integrity of the sites qualifying habitats and/or species.
-Whilst a number of sites and policies were screened out for further assessment, a number of sites were identified as having potential, either alone or in combination, for likely significant effects on International sites, triggering the need for Appropriate Assessment and a more detailed assessment of their impact on the integrity of the International Sites. - 1.25 Having undertaken the Appropriate Assessment, Arcadis are were confident that with the mitigation measures proposed and now included within the Plan there will be no adverse effects on the integrity of identified International sites. - 4.26 A full Habitats Regulation Assessment Report incorporating the initial screening exercise and Appropriate Assessment is available alongside the adopted Local Plan via the Council website.
-As part of the Climate Emergency Local Plan review, an addendum to this HRA is being has been produced by independent consultants AECOM.
-A report detailing the initial screening of the Local Plan review has been prepared to support this consultation, and the assessment has also been incorporated into the supporting topic papers.
+Whilst a number of sites and policies were screened out for further assessment, a number of sites were identified as having potential, either alone or in combination, for likely significant effects on International sites, triggering the need for Appropriate Assessment and a more detailed assessment of their impact on the integrity of the International Sites.

+1.24 Having undertaken the Appropriate Assessment, Arcadis were confident that with the mitigation measures proposed and now included within the Plan there will be no adverse effects on the integrity of identified International sites.

+A full Habitats Regulation Assessment Report incorporating the initial screening exercise and Appropriate Assessment is available alongside the adopted Local Plan via the Council website.
+As part of the Climate Emergency Local Plan review, an addendum to this HRA has been produced by independent consultants AECOM.